weijiexi/Art8-UCB/Lecture-6/Readme.md

 - Futurism (Italy), 1909-1918
 - Found materials, collage, assemblage (Paris, Germany) and the Readymade (New York)
 - Abstract Expressionism (New York), 1940s – 1950s
+#### Modernist ideas
+- Art should be physically and emotionally experienced; it shouldn’t convey information or be narrative in the sense of telling the viewer something.
+- An emphasis on progress and linear development (one thing leads to or causes another); or one thing replaces another.
+- An emphasis on originality;
+- An emphasis on individual genius (often working in isolation)
+- Inspiration (rather than influence, learning, and collective ideas)
+- Artistic interiority (working from “within” rather than the influence of culture)
+- Art cannot be taught, or learned
+- A belief that art reveals (eternal) truth
+- Art transcends time
+- Art is good for us
+- All these ideas get challenged from within modernism itself